 State Secretary visits East End counter extremist project

 The Digital Disruption project is aimed at countering propaganda targeting young people on the web.
-The programme teaches them about propaganda and techniques used before giving them the skills to create their own videos remixing extremist videos with their own counter views.
+The programme gives them the skills to analyse propaganda techniques before teaching them how to create their own videos remixing extremist videos with their own counter views.

 The group showed Mr Denham an online music video mixing documentary style video footage to create a conspiracy theory about September 11.

-Mr Denham them asked the youngsters if they found such messages attractive.
+Mr Denham then asked the youngsters if they found such messages attractive:

-Nazrul Islam, 16, of Mile End, responded: “Yes, it makes sense.
-They make it look believable that Bush rather than Bin Laden planned the bombing.”
+Nazrul Islam, 16, of Mile End, responded: "Yes, it makes sense."
+He explained the video footage of the World Trade Centre collapsing combined with the music makes it "believable" that Bush rather than Bin Laden planned the bombing.